Taxiing traffic at Frankfurt Airport

 Finally, the differentiated developments at the respective locations demonstrate the need for a targeted regional strategy that takes local market characteristics into account.
 Through its strategic activities, Fraport not only contributes to the mobility of millions of travelers but also promotes economic stimulus and tourism appeal in the various regions.

-The overall picture thus shows a healthy and sustainable expansion in the aviation sector, which offers future prospects with growth potential for the coming months despite challenging global conditions.
+The overall picture thus shows a healthy and sustainable expansion in the aviation sector, which future prospects with growth potential for the coming months despite challenging global conditions.